SoftSec-KAIST/Fuzzing-Survey/CONTRIBUTING.md

 Please read this guideline before creating a PR (Pull Request) or an issue.

+### Selection Criteria

+In order to maintain the quality of the survey and to keep the graph simple, we will have the same acceptance criteria we had in the paper.
+A paper should be published in a top-tier venue: Oakland, USENIX Security, CCS, NDSS, ICSE, FSE, or ASE.
+Otherwise, an open-sourced tools should have gathered 100 stars or more.

 ### Git Commit Messages

 We follow the convention described in [this article](https://chris.beams.io/posts/git-commit/).